-Just imagine if you want to search something in Google and copy all the result links in to an excel file for later use, what should you do?
+Just imagine if you want to search something in Google and copy all the result links into an excel file for later use, what should you do?
 It must drive you crazy when you click and copy and paste all the links manually.
 You may ask: “Is there any machine automatically doing all the work for me?”

-Web scraper is a tool used for extracting data from websites.
+A web scraper is a tool used for extracting data from websites.
 It can automatically gather or copy specific data from the web and put the data into a central local database or spreadsheet, for later retrieval or analysis.

 It is used for contact scraping, online price change monitoring and price comparison, product review scraping (to watch the competition), gathering real estate listings, research, and tracking online presence and reputation.

 But you may be concerned about whether you need knowledge of coding to build such a web scraper.
 Don’t worry!
 There are many free web scrapers to help you build your own scraper without coding.
 This article is going to introduce several web scrapers for you to choose from!

 Import.io is web-based software for web scraping.
 Using highly sophisticated machine learning algorithms, it extracts text, URLs, images, documents and even screenshots from both list and detail pages with just a URL you type in.
 Data could be accessed through APIs, XLSX/CSV, Google sheet, etc. It allows you to schedule when to get the data and supports almost any combination of time, days, weeks, and months, etc. The best thing is that it even can give you a data report after extraction.

 Although with all these powerful functions, Import.io has canceled its free version and every user can just get a 7-day free trial.
 It currently has four paid versions with a different limit to extractors, queries, and functions: Essential ($299/month), Professional ($1,999/year), Enterprise ($4,999/year), and Premium ($9,999/year).

 Parsehub, a cloud-based desktop app for data mining, is another easy-to-use scraper with a graphics app interface.